-6. Conclusions
+6 Conclusions

 We tried to demonstrate in our supply side framework how different aspects of the patterns of growth in the euro are since 1970 can be related in a meaningful way.
-Our empirical results confirm the (weak) Acemoglu hypothesis that aggregate factor elasticity in Europe is below unity (at about 0.7) and that technical progress is purely labour-augmenting in the long run, but capital-augmenting progress can have significant effects in the short run.
+Our empirical results confirm that the aggregate factor elasticity in Europe is below unity (at about 0.7) and that technical progress is essentially labor-augmenting in the long run, but capital-augmenting progress can have significant effects in the interim period.
 We also find evidence for a structural break in the factor biases of technological change at the end of 1997.

-Taken together our result can help to explain two keenly-debated features of the European growth pattern, which seemed to puzzle many observers because they were in a sharp contrast to the development in the US during the same period of time.
+Taken together our result can help to explain two keenly-debated features of the European growth pattern, which seemed to puzzle many observers because they were in a sharp contrast to corresponding developments in the US.
 The first puzzle refers to the (almost missing) impact of the IT revolution on European productivity and growth figures.
 The second puzzle concerns the shift in the Okun's Law relation which led to a higher decline in unemployment in Europe during the last decade despite relatively low actual growth rates.
 Both features are related and can be explained by the dominance of capital-augmenting technical change, in particular after the structural break in 1997.